"Now was the time to put the idea in the water and see how it floated": Three friends kayak full 444 miles of Susquehanna River over 18 days

 The origin of the Susquehanna River began as a sense of wonder before turning into an 18-day adventure for three friends that began in Lake Otsego in Cooperstown, New York, and ended in Havre de Grace, Maryland.

-Joel Witwer, one of the three that embarked on the journey, says the curiosity to kayak the longest river on the east coast began in college during his car drives along the Susquehanna between Harrisburg and Shamokin Dam in Rochester.
+Joel Witwer, one of the three that embarked on the journey, says the curiosity to kayak the longest river on the east coast began in college during his car drives along the Susquehanna between Harrisburg and the Shamokin Dam.

 With a love of traveling abroad, Wiwer's usual outlets of adventure weren't an option due to the coronavirus pandemic.
 He now figured he'd begin an adventure in his own backyard.